Find a Registered Dental Hygienist

 Knowledge Network

-FACT SHEET: Conjunctivitis (also known as “pink eye” and “red eye; infectious conjunctivitis may be caused by viruses [often adenovirus], bacteria [usually staphylococci, streptococci, and Haemophilus species], or chlamydia; allergic conjunctivitis and irritant conjunctivitis do not pose an infectious riskto others)
+FACT SHEET: Conjunctivitis (also known as “pink eye”, “red eye”, and “sticky eye”; infectious conjunctivitis may be caused by viruses [often adenovirus], bacteria [usually staphylococci, streptococci, and Haemophilus species], fungi [rare], or parasites [rare]; allergic conjunctivitis and irritant conjunctivitis do not pose an infectious risk to others)

 Date of Publication: December 11, 2013